raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 a Session Signaling modifier TLV needs to be defined to perform this function.

 Similarly, a Session Signaling message MUST NOT contain a TSIG record.
+A TSIG record in a conventional DNS message is added as the last record in the additional records section, and carries a signature computed over the preceding message content.
+Since Session Signaling data appears after the additional records section, it would not be included in the signature calculation.
-If use of TSIG with Session Signaling messages becomes necessary in the future, a Session Signaling modifier TLV needs to be defined to perform this function.
+If use of signatures with Session Signaling messages becomes necessary in the future, an explicit Session Signaling modifier TLV needs to be defined to perform this function.

 Note however that, while Session Signaling *messages* cannot include EDNS(0) or TSIG records, a Session Signaling *session* is typically used to carry